AndrejBerezni/Flux/README.md

 # FLUX

-(work in progress)

 Flux is a full stack web application for renting electrical vehicles (cars, bikes, and scooters) in Portugal.
 Apart from renting vehicles, it gives user option to purchase gift cards for spending on this platform, or to subscribe to monthly subscriptions that come with certain benefits when renting vehicles.

 It is still under construction.
-Some of the finished functionalities and their explanation you may find in the documentation below.
-In general, current progress is:
+Main functionalities are completed, but I continue to work on improving the app.

 #### Completed features:

 - Authentication implemented.
-- UI created: home page, vehicle search results page, subscriptions page, gift cards page, contact page, several menus and modals (sign in, sign up, user menu, side nav...), user page(not fully completed - account, subscription, and gift cards sections are created so far).
+- UI created, with future plans of improvement.
 - Integrated Google Maps API for searching nearby locations.
-- Database populated with vehicles, locations, subscriptions, insurance, and gift cards related data.
+- Database defined, but it might see changes in the future.
 - Vehicle search implemented - users are able to search, filter, and sort vehicles on different locations and dates.
+- Integrated Stripe API.
 - Subscriptions feature completed - users can subscribe to one of three subscription plans on subscriptions page.
 Users can cancel, renew, or change subscription, on user/subscriptions page.
-- Gift Cards feature completed - users can purchase gift cards and send them to designated email address, adding personalized message in the email.
+- Gift Cards - users can purchase gift cards and send them to designated email address, adding personalized message in the email.
 History of gift card purchases is displayed on user/giftcards page.
-- Contact support feature completed - users can submit the form that will send an email to our support address, and support ticket will be created in db.
+- Contact support - users can submit the form that will send an email to our support address, and support ticket will be created in db.
 This is related to the upcoming project, which will be admin portal for this app.

-#### Currently working on:

-- Working on renting vehicles, taking into consideration all other features (applying discount with subscription or gift card, charging insurance, vehicle availability, etc.)
+- Renting vehicles - users can rent vehicles, cancel bookings, and download booking invoices.

 ## Table of Contents